centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-servers-cisco-ucs-snmp.md

 ## Overview

-Cisco Unified Computing System (UCS) is a system of servers, a network, storage and a storage network in a single platform.

-The Centreon Monitoring Connector *Cisco UCS* relies on the SNMP protocol to query and collect status and metrics of the UCS server.
+The Centreon Monitoring Connector **Cisco UCS** relies on the SNMP protocol to query and collect statuses and metrics from the UCS server.

 ## Pack assets